doctest/doctest/doc/markdown/testcases.md

 ## Test cases

-While **doctest** fully supports the traditional, xUnit, style of class-based fixtures containing test case methods this is not the preferred style.
+While **doctest** fully supports the traditional, xUnit, style of class-based fixtures containing test case methods, this is not the preferred style.
 Instead **doctest** provides a powerful mechanism for nesting subcases within a test case.
 For a more detailed discussion and examples see the [**tutorial**](tutorial.md#test-cases-and-subcases).

 Test cases and subcases are very easy to use in practice: